-SEL273V

 Sometimes the symptom is not present when the vehicle is brought in for service.
 If possible, re-create the conditions present at the time of the incident.
 Doing so may help avoid a No Trouble Found Diagnosis.
 The following section illustrates ways to simulate the conditions/environment under which the owner experiences an electrical incident.

-The section is broken into the six following topics:

-- Vehicle vibration

-- Heat sensitive

-- Freezing

-- Water intrusion

-- Electrical load

-- · Cold or hot start up

-Get a thorough description of the incident from the customer.
+GI The section is broken into the six following topics: Vehicle vibration Heat sensitive Freezing Water intrusion Electrical load Cold or hot start up Get a thorough description of the incident from the customer.
 It is important for simulating the conditions of the problem.

-VEHICLE VIBRATION

-The problem may occur or become worse while driving on a rough road or when engine is vibrating (idle with A/C on).
+B problem.
+D VEHICLE VIBRATION The problem may occur or become worse while driving on a rough road or when engine is vibrating (idle with A/C on).
 In such a case, you will want to check for a vibration related condition.
-Refer to the following illustration.

-Connector & Harness

-Determine which connectors and wiring harness would affect the electrical system you are inspecting.
+Refer to the following illustra- tion. Е Connector & Harness Determine which connectors and wiring harness would affect the electrical system you are inspecting.
 Gently shake each connector and harness while monitoring the system for the incident you are trying to duplicate.
 This test may indicate a loose or poor electrical connection.

-Hint

-Connectors can be exposed to moisture.
-It is possible to get a thin film of corrosion on the connector terminals.
+F Hint G Connectors can be exposed to moisture.
+It is possible to get a thin film of corrosion on the connector termi- nals.
 A visual inspection may not reveal this without disconnecting the connector.
-If the problem occurs intermittently, perhaps the problem is caused by corrosion.
-It is a good idea to disconnect, inspect and clean the terminals on related connectors in the system.

-Sensor & Relay

-Gently apply a slight vibration to sensors and relays in the system you are inspecting.
+If the problem occurs inter- mittently, perhaps the problem is caused by corrosion.
+It is a good idea to disconnect, inspect and clean the terminals on related connectors in the system. Н Sensor & Relay Gently apply a slight vibration to sensors and relays in the system you are inspecting.
+1 This test may indicate a loose or poorly mounted sensor or relay.
 This test may indicate a loose or poorly mounted sensor or relay.

-Engine Compartment

-There are several reasons a vehicle or engine vibration could cause an electrical complaint.
-Some of the things to check for are:

-- Connectors not fully seated.

-- Wiring harness not long enough and is being stressed due to engine vibrations or rocking.

-- Wires laying across brackets or moving components.

-- · Loose, dirty or corroded ground wires.

-- Wires routed too close to hot components.

-To inspect components under the hood, start by verifying the integrity of ground connections.
-(Refer to Ground Inspection described later.)
-First check that the system is properly grounded.
-Then check for loose connection by gently shaking the wiring or components as previously explained.
-Using the wiring diagrams inspect the wiring for continuity.

-Behind the Instrument Panel

-An improperly routed or improperly clamped harness can become pinched during accessory installation.
-Vehicle vibration can aggravate a harness which is routed along a bracket or near a screw.
+J Vibration test J J K L Vibration test Tap gently.
+Vibration test Image: Compartment of the several reasons a vehicle or engine vibration could cause an electrical complaint.
+Some of the things to check for are: J K L Vibration test Tap gently.
+Find gently.
+Find gently.
+Bend gently.
+Find gently.
+Engine Compartment There are several reasons a vehicle or engine vibration could cause an electrical complaint.
+Some of the things to check for are: • Connectors not fully seated. • Wiring harness not long enough and is being stressed due to engine vibrations or rocking. • Wires laying across brackets or moving components.
+L Vibration test Tap gently.
+Vibration test Image: Shake gently.
+Shake gently.
+Image: Bend gently.
+Bend gently.
+Image: Shake gently.
+Engine Compartment There are several reasons a vehicle or engine vibration could cause an electrical complaint.
+Some of the things to check for are: • Connectors not fully seated. • Wiring harness not long enough and is being stressed due to engine vibrations or rocking.
+L